Dinko

 Main experimental projects:

-• Study of neutron decay correlation parameters a and b: the Nab experiment at the Fundamental Neutron Physics Beamline at the Spallation Neutron Source/ORNL (spokesperson).
-Nab is currently under construction and commissioning at SNS; for more information see the Nab/pNab project home page.
+- Study of neutron decay correlation parameters a and b: the Nab experiment at the Fundamental Neutron Physics Beamline at the Spallation Neutron Source/ORNL (spokesperson).
+Nab has finished commissioning at SNS and is currently taking data; for more information see the Nab/pNab project home page.
 Continuing this research program, the subsequent pNab experiment will focus on the A and B spin asymmetry parameters.

-• Precision measurement of the muon precession frequency: the Muon (g-2), E989 eperiment at Fermilab.
+- Precision measurement of the muon precession frequency: the Muon (g-2), E989 eperiment at Fermilab.
 The goal of E989 is to measure the muon magnetic moment anomaly to the precision of 0.14 parts per million.
-Data acquisition and analysis are proceeding in parallel.
+Data acquisition was completed in 2023 and analysis of the final Run 4-6 data is under way.
+Results from Runs 1, 2 and 3 data analysis have been published.
 For more information visit the Muon (g-2) experiment home page.

 For an up to date list of publications see D.P.'s entry in the inSPIRE database;